Jewellery Care Guide for your Tribalik Pieces

 2) You can use specialised chemical jewellery cleaners for your metal of choice but do be advised these can cause reactions to skin and do not use where the jewellery comes into contact with the inside of your body as they are extremely toxic.

-3) Toothpaste especially colgate and if you can get the powder version or even natural toothpastes can shine up your Tribalik jewellery perfectly.
+3) Toothpaste especially colgate and if you can get the powder version or even natural toothpastes can shine up your Tribalik jewellery perfectly but do not use on gold or silver plated jewellery, you need to use gold jewellery polish on these that you can buy online.
+Also simply clean the part that's been in your piercing with soap and water to sanitise it.

 3) Natural cleaners are a great choice!
-You can find tons of recipes online but bicarbonate of soda is great.
-Lemon or lime juice can work too.
+You can find tons of recipes online but bicarbonate of soda is great with a soft brush to shine up your silver or solid gold jewellery.
+It can be too abrasive on brass or on plated jewellery though.

 The curse of the green finger.